garden-io/garden/docs/reference/module-types/jib-container.md

   # Specify the image format in the resulting tar file.
 Only used if `tarOnly: true`.
   tarFormat: docker

+  # Defines the location of the executable Maven binary.
+  mavenPath:

   # Defines the Maven phases to be executed during the Garden build step.
   mavenPhases: